 Coercive control is a type of domestic abuse that can be harder to identify than some other types of abuse.
 It refers to a pattern of behaviours used by an abuser to control their partner and create an uneven power dynamic.

 Coercive control generally involves manipulation and intimidation to make a victim scared, isolated, and dependent on the abuser.

 You may have heard this term in the news and media a lot recently.
 This is because there has been a push to make coercive control illegal under reforms to domestic violence laws across Australia.
-Currently, Tasmania is the only Australian jurisdiction that has laws directly addressing coercive and controlling behaviours.
+The Queensland Government is set to criminalise coercive control in the state by the end of 2023.

 In this blog post, we’ll explore some examples of coercive control and how you can get help if you live with domestic and family abuse of any kind.

 These are just some common ways coercive control might be used in an intimate relationship.